About Australian recall actions

 Therefore, in a Retail level recall action, letters are also to be sent by the sponsor to affected wholesalers and hospitals by default.

-The TGA will endeavor to recall therapeutic goods to the depth of supply and as such, only affected parties need to be notified of an action as detailed in the customer or distribution list.
+The TGA will endeavour to recall therapeutic goods to the depth of supply and as such, only affected parties need to be notified of an action as detailed in the customer or distribution list.

 Notification of recall actions to stakeholders